Current Trip Special

 Pursuing Baby Tarpon in an Extensive Mangrove System

 Located on the northwestern side of the Yucatan Peninsula, Campeche has established a reputation as “the” Caribbean hotspot for juvenile tarpon.
-Yellow Dog is proud of the fact that we were the first booking company to offer guided services and outfitting in this fishery, and we feel strongly that we represent it better than anyone!
-Simply put, Campeche offers some of the finest and most consistent fishing for baby tarpon that we have found anywhere in the world.
-With an extensive mangrove lagoon stretching from the City of Campeche north for more than 120 kilometers, the fishing for baby tarpon in the five to 20-pound range can be fantastic.
+Yellow Dog is proud of the fact that we were the first booking company to offer a package in this fishery, and we feel strongly that we represent it better than anyone!
+Simply put, Campeche offers some of the finest and most consistent fishing for baby tarpon that we have found anywhere in the Yucatan.
+With an extensive and protected mangrove lagoon stretching from the City of Campeche north for more than 120 kilometers, the fishing for baby tarpon in the 5 – 20-pound range can be fantastic.

 Anglers booking through Yellow Dog Flyfishing Adventures and Campeche Tarpon have a choice of several different lodging options in the city of Campeche: